Need Help? Get It Now - Call 0117 303 5181

 Why do Grey Squirrels Enter Your Loft?

-Your roof with its abundance of lovely, warm loft insulation - perfect for nesting - is the primary point of focus and reason for squirrels to enter.
+Your roof has an abundance of lovely, warm loft insulation - perfect for nesting - this is the primary point of focus and a key reason squirrels will enter.

 A good supply of fresh drinking water is another resource that squirrels will value.
-Gutters that have not been adequately maintained quickly fill with moss and leaves that act as a substrate for plants to grow, trapping water in small pools, ideal for drinking.
+Neglected guttering and roof valleys quickly fill with moss and leaves that act as a substrate for plants to grow, trapping water in small pools, ideal for drinking.

 We are rapidly building a picture of bliss for our squirrels: fresh water, easy access, warm roof cavities, and an insulated bed of loft insulation - Perfect!